 - CISSP is most useful for experienced security professionals, managers, architects, auditors, and engineers with real domain evidence.

-- Full CISSP certification requires five years of cumulative full-time experience in two or more CISSP domains, with limited waiver options.
+- Full CISSP certification requires five years of cumulative paid work experience in two or more CISSP domains, with limited waiver options.

 - The official exam outline lists a 3-hour CAT exam, 100-150 items, eight weighted domains, and a 700-out-of-1000 grade rule.